Who are we?

 Become a member

-Members are integrated into the governance of their national coalition, participate in the definition of TLP's positions and can access all services (communication support, relays, networking, technical and political support...).
+Members are integrated into the governance of their national coalition, participate in the definition of TLP's positions and have access to all services (communication support, relays, networking, technical and political support, protection in case of threat...).

-- Involvement in one or more areas of democracy promotion (citizenship education, advocacy, defence of human rights, promotion of social rights, fight against corruption...) ;
+- Be involved in one or more areas related to the promotion of democracy (good governance, citizenship education, advocacy, human rights defense, social rights promotion, fight against corruption...);

-- An associative/strategic project or personal commitment in line with TLP's vision/mission/values and principles and charter ;
+- Have an associative/strategic project or a personal commitment in line with TLP's visions, missions, values and principles;

 The International Secretariat remains at your disposal for any further information: email@example.com